-I’ve never been a huge drinker, but I’ve definitely imbibed more than usual in 2020.
-The stress of the coronavirus pandemic, coupled with this year’s election, had me reaching for a massive glass-or two, let’s be real-of wine almost every night these last few months.
+I’ve never been a huge drinker, but I’ve definitely imbibed more than usual over the last year and a half.
+With all the added stress from the pandemic, I’ve found myself reaching for a large glass—or two, let’s be real—of wine almost every night.

-Not only did this leave me with a serious case of acid reflux, but all that alcohol also made getting a good night’s sleep pretty difficult.
-That’s not surprising, given that studies show alcohol negatively impacts sleep.
+Not only does drinking alcohol leave me with a serious case of acid reflux, though—it also makes getting a good night’s sleep pretty difficult.
+That’s not surprising, given studies show alcohol negatively impacts sleep.

 “While some people notice that an alcoholic drink or two causes drowsiness and aids them in falling asleep, there is evidence to suggest that alcohol, particularly in high doses, can interrupt and negatively affect the quality of one’s sleep,” says Emma M. Laing, PhD, RDN, clinical associate professor and director of the didactic program in dietetics at the University of Georgia.